ast-hugger/fabulae/text/pressurised.md

 Professor Thripp made a strangled sound.

 'There has been a murder,' Lestrade continued, his voice grim.
 'Sir Reginald Blackwood, the industrialist.
-Found dead in his study not three hours ago.
+Found dead in his study not two hours ago.
 The doors were locked from the inside, the windows latched.
 No sign of forced entry, no apparent cause of death.
 The surgeon found no wound or poison.
 And this'—he brandished the card—'was found clutched in his hand.'

 'Sir Reginald Blackwood,' murmured Sir Bartholomew, his florid face having gone somewhat pale.
 'Good heavens.
 He was to have been our guest this evening.
 He sent his regrets only this morning—said he was indisposed.'